Finance Shared Services: Global Trends In Finance Shared Service Locations

-The study population is robust and diverse, with 468 organizations participating.
-While 64 percent of participating organizations are from the US and Canada, respondents also included organizations from Europe (26 percent), Asia-Pacific (8 percent), and Central and South America (2 percent).
-Company size is balanced across the revenue profile, with median revenue of $7.8 billion.
-Most organizations (89 percent) have been operating for more than three years, and more than half have been operating for longer than five years.
+The results summarized represent 200 participating organizations from the US or Canada.
+Company size is balanced across the revenue profile (Figure 4), with median revenue of $11.9 billion.
+Most organizations (87 percent) have been operating over three years, and more than half (55 percent) have been operating for over five years.

 Welcome to ScottMadden!